mobify/branching-strategy/continuous-deployment.md

 1. As a final step before creating a pull request, be sure to update your branch from the `master` branch.
-This makes sure the code you are merging into `master` is exactly the same as what you're testing.
+This makes sure the code you are merging into `master` is exactly the same as that which you're testing.

    ```
-   $ git checkout master
+   $ git fetch origin master
-   $ git pull
-   $ git checkout feature-new-documentation
    $ git merge master
    ```

 1. When the feature is complete and tested locally, push the feature branch.

    ```
-   $ git push --set-upstream feature-new-documentation
+   $ git push
    ```

 1. Navigate to the project on [Github](www.github.com) and open a pull request with the following branch settings:
    * Base: `master`
-   * Compare: `feature-new-documentation`
+   * Compare: `feature-MYTEAM-123-new-documentation`

-1. When the pull request has been reviewed and ![+1'd](images/plus1.png) , merge and close it and then delete the `feature-new-documentation` branch.
+1. When the pull request has been reviewed and ![+1'd](images/plus1.png) , merge and close it and then delete the `feature-MYTEAM-123-new-documentation` branch.
+This can all be done from the Github pull-request page.

 1. Deploy `master` to a staging environment to verify (_some teams have this automated, some prefer a manual deploy with some conventions, either is fine_).